 There are a number of ways to examine the colon and each method has its advantages and disadvantages.
-In the past, X-rays were combined with a special dye inserted through the anus (barium enema) as the standard test to look for abnormalities inside the colon.
-This method is still sometimes used (usually when a complete colonoscopy is not possible) but has largely been replaced by direct examination of the colon by colonoscopy.
-Colonoscopy is the only approach that provides a precise diagnosis by taking a biopsy and reduces the risk of colon cancer by removing polyps.
-Other tests such as virtual colonoscopy (or CT colonography, a type of CT scan) are being evaluated for select situations.
-This test is has been shown to miss smaller polyps than
+In the past, X-rays were combined with a special dye inserted through the anus (Barium Enema) as the standard test to look for abnormalities inside the colon.
+This method is still sometimes used, usually when a complete colonoscopy is not possible, but has largely been replaced by direct examination of the colon via colonoscopy.

-Colonoscopy is an outpatient procedure performed under sedation in which a tube with a light and camera is used to examine the lining of the colon.
-A preparation with a cleansing procedure is required prior to the procedure so your doctor can clearly and accurately examine the colon.
-The goal of a colonoscopy is to evaluate the colon for signs of cancer or pre-cancerous growths called polyps.
-If pre-cancerous growths (or polyps) are detected during the procedure, your doctor will remove them at that time, and have them sent for testing.
+Colonoscopies are an outpatient procedure performed under sedation in which a tube with a light and camera are used to examine the lining of the colon.
+In preparation, your doctor will ask you to undergo a cleansing process allowing them to clearly and accurately examine the colon.
+The goal of a colonoscopy is to evaluate the colon for signs of cancer or pre-cancerous growths (polyps).
+If pre-cancerous growths are detected or suspected during the procedure, your doctor will remove them at that time, and have them sent for testing.

 What preparation is required?

 Your doctor will tell you what sort of diet and cleansing routine to follow before the test.
-In general, the “prep” involves drinking a special cleansing solution, along with plenty of clear fluids, such as water and lemon-lime Gatorade, as well as taking special laxatives by mouth.
-Be sure to tell your doctor about conditions such as diabetes, heart and/or kidney disease or if you take any medications which may thin the blood.
+In general, the “prep” involves drinking a special cleansing solution, like Miralax, along with plenty of clear fluids, such as water and lemon-lime Gatorade, as well as taking special laxatives by mouth.
+Be sure to tell your doctor about conditions such as diabetes, heart and/or kidney disease, or if you are taking any blood-thinning medications.
 You should plan your prep diet ahead of time and check with your doctor if you have any questions.

 A colonoscopy is a very comfortable exam because it is usually done with intravenous sedation.
-This means that you will be in a very sleepy state during the procedure.
+This means that you’ll be in a very sleepy state during the procedure.
 Most patients are not even aware that the procedure happened when they wake up.

 How long does a colonoscopy take?

-On average, the procedure, itself, takes 20 to 30 minutes.
+On average, the procedure takes about 20 to 30 minutes to perform.
 However, you will likely need to be at the facility for 2 to 3 hours to allow for pre-procedure and recovery time.